-A person using a Personal Emergency Response System (PERS) wears a small device with a button that he or she can push if they are in a situation that requires urgent attention, such as an accident or fall, with no assistance nearby.
-The button connects electronically either directly to the emergency alert service, or to the person’s phone, which is programmed to send a signal to a response center or to other contact persons who can then carry out a series of actions to help the person in need.
+A person using a Personal Emergency Response System (PERS) wears a device with a button that he or she can push if they are in a situation that requires urgent attention, such as an accident, fall, or medical emergency.
+Typically, the button connects directly to the emergency alert service, who assess the situation and contact the right resources to help the person in need.

 In addition to the emergency alert button used to activate the system, other common features on PERS devices include wireless technology for service anywhere you go, and GPS tracking so emergency responders can pinpoint your location.
-Additional features may include “fall technology,” described in more detail below, and outreach to individuals such as family members who have been designated as emergency contacts.
+Many PERS systems offer “automatic fall detection,” described in more detail below.
+If an incident occurs, they will also reach out to family members or caregivers who have been designated as emergency contacts.

 Why would someone need a medical alert system?

-Medical alert systems are helpful in any situation where immediate emergency help is needed.
-They are especially useful for people at high risk, such as senior citizens and other adults with health problems who live alone, to get immediate help whenever needed.
+Medical alert systems are helpful in any situation where immediate emergency help may needed.
+They are especially useful for people at high risk, such as senior citizens and other adults with health problems who live alone, to get immediate help when needed.